 If you are convicted of a relevant criminal offence after you have received and accepted an offer to study at Queen Mary, you must notify Admissions during the admissions process.
 You should provide brief details and we will contact you to request further information, if required.

-If you have any concerns or questions about the declaration of criminal convictions, you can contact the Advice and Counselling Service once you have submitted your application to study at Queen Mary.
+If you have any concerns or questions about the declaration of criminal convictions may impact on your Student visa application, you can contact the Advice and Counselling Service once you have submitted your application to study at Queen Mary.

 Your criminal conviction may not prevent you from enrolling to study at Queen Mary, but you should note that there may be restrictions on course-related options or on non-academic aspects of student life.
 For example, if you have a criminal conviction you may not be permitted to live in university accommodation, you may be unable to obtain a visa to study abroad or you may not be permitted to undertake certain work placements or internships.
 Similarly there may be restrictions on participation in certain voluntary or paid activities, such as working as a student ambassador or volunteering with the Legal Advice Centre.